All Episodes

 Great, Sean.

-And um, I'm a teacher and uh minister in California, third grade.
+And I'm a teacher and an ordained minister in California, third grade.

 They keep saying that, or political firebrand, political, political, political.

-But what he is, what he is to us who believe is he's a Christian martyr, and he's an American Christian martyr, the most prominent one since Martin Luther King Jr., which they've tried.
+But what he is, what he is to us who believe is he's a Christian martyr, and he's an American Christian martyr, the most prominent one since Martin Luther King Jr., which they've tried, I teach history.

 And I have to tell him, well, it's Reverend Doctor.

-And um, it's it's a total disservice to him and uh loss of honor to his memory to not call him an American Christian martyr because he died for his faith.
+And it's a total disservice to him and loss of honor to his memory to not call him an American Christian martyr because he died for his faith.

-Um he was constantly like he talked about the nature of God, he defended Christianity, he talked about the nature of man against the um transgender indoctrination, which is I believe religious dogma in itself, because if you ask a transgender person, give me a um an immutable characteristic of a man or a woman, they can't a physical one.
+Because if you ask a transgender person, give me an immutable characteristic of a man or a woman, they can't a physical one.

 So they are trying to indoctrinate with religious dogma, and they've been successful establishing religion in the name of government all over the place.

-And I I actually like that needs to get thought on that.
+And I feel like that needs to get fought on that.

-See, but this is why Charlie was such a shock to the system when he'd go into these hostile environments, and he'd talk about faith and God and values and you know, old-fashioned values about how men should treat women, you know, not going to frat parties and throwing up in the bushes after.
+See, but this is why Charlie was such a shock to the system when he'd go into these hostile environments and he'd talk about faith and God and values and old-fashioned values about how men should treat women, not going to frat parties and throwing up in the bushes after.

 I mean, I have my rules for my kids when they went to college.

-If I if I told them in the way I told it to them, you would laugh, I promise.
+If I told them in the way I told it to them, you would laugh, I promise.

-Yeah, and he would do it, and the shocking thing is Is because schools barely mention God anymore, uh, it was a shock to the system.
+And the shocking thing is, is because schools barely mention God anymore, it was a shock to the system.

 And because they are indoctrination centers, it was a shock to the system.